 We know that everything we receive from God is by His grace alone, not because of anything we have done.
-God’s blessings to us show us the power of Love and we are called to pass that love on to others!
-It is so special to know that as we grow in faith and receive God's grace, we are excited to share it with others - including you!
+God’s blessings to us show us the power of love and we are called to pass that love on to others!
+As we grow in faith and receive God's grace, we are excited to share it with others - including you!

 "Committed to sharing God’s Love"

-God’s Word and Grace model our commitment to share the Message and Love with everyone we meet.
-We encourage each other, we reach out in love to help others, and we stand firm in making sure that we tell the true story of Jesus and His redeeming Love.
+God’s Word and grace model our commitment to share His message and love with everyone we meet.
+We encourage each other, we reach out in love to help others, and we stand firm in making sure that we tell the true story of Jesus and His redeeming love.

 Our Christian faith has been summarized in statements of belief.
 The Lutheran Church subscribes to the three Ecumenical Creeds: the Apostles' Creed, the Nicene Creed and the Athanasian Creed.
 These Creeds increase in length and complexity to answer more sophisticated questions about the faith.
 We say the Apostles' Creed every Sunday.

 I believe in God, the Father Almighty,